 Mr Chia graduated from the National University of Singapore (NUS) in 1982 and was a gold-medal winner of the NUS' inaugural APEX-MBA programme in 1998.

-Mr Chia is currently a Board Member of ST Electronics Info-Software Pte Ltd, Memstar Technology Ltd; and a member of NUS Extension Academic Advisory Board (NAAB).
+Mr Chia is currently a Board Member of ST Electronics (Info-Software Systems) Pte Ltd and Memstar Technology Ltd.